-- Start and stop post, bracket or door stop.
-Although the FAAC Estate swing features soft start/ stop it is still recommended to have a closed stop post because having a start and stop point permanently in place may extend the life of the operator by absorbing some of the momentum of the gate during open and close cycles. - 16 gauge 2 conductor stranded direct burial low voltage wire will be required to run power to your operator.
-Length is determined by distance between transformer power supply and the control box. - 8 5/16" Redheads, Lag Screws and shields, or other anchoring system will be needed to fasten the column brackets to the column.
-Type will be determined by the type of column. - 4 5/16" hex bolts will be needed to attach the gate brackets to the gate leafs. - Hardware to attach the control box to a post or fence. - Watertight connectors for running wires into the control box. - A voltage meter and digital camera may be necessary to run diagnostic checks. - If your transformer is going to be plugged into an outdoor outlet you will need to weatherproof that outlet and transformer.
-Electrical boxes or plug covers can be obtained from a local hardware store to accommodate both the plug and transformer.
+- Start and stop bracket or door stop.
+It is necessary to have a closed stop point permanently in place . - 16 gauge 2 conductor stranded direct burial low voltage wire will be required to run power to your operator.
+Length is determined by distance between transformer power supply and the control box. - 8 5/16" Redheads, Lag Screws and shields, or other anchoring system will be needed to fasten the frame brackets to the frame.
+Type will be determined by the type of frame. - 4 5/16" hex bolts will be needed to attach the door brackets to the door leafs.

+Hardware to attach the control box to a wall .

+- A voltage meter and digital camera may be necessary to run diagnostic checks. - If your transformer is going to be plugged into an outdoor outlet you will need to weatherproof that outlet and transformer.
+Electrical boxes or plug covers can be obtained from a local hard-ware store to accommodate both the plug and transformer.